 The Davidson Prize was designed to celebrate breakthrough innovations in areas of agricultural, food and biological systems engineering.

 "We’re excited about the advancement of ag engineering and the positive impacts it continues to have on farmers’ ability to work more efficiently,” said Curt Blades, senior vice president of Agriculture for AEM.
 “These three products deliver on solutions that truly represent the spirit of J.B.
 Davidson and the innovative legacy of agriculture.”

-“In the fall of 2017, ASABE and AEM came together to create a new award to further celebrate innovation in agriculture and bring additional recognition to those who embody the spirit of J.B.
+“Five years ago, ASABE and AEM came together to create an award that further celebrated innovation in agriculture and brought additional recognition to those who embody the spirit of J.B.
 Davidson,” said Darrin Drollinger, executive director at ASABE.
-“The products featured represent the diversity of agricultural engineering, as well as the variety of companies that continue to bring advanced technology and exciting improvements to the marketplace.
+“Over the years, the products featured have represented the diversity of agricultural engineering, as well as the variety of companies that continue to bring advanced technology and exciting improvements to the marketplace.
 J.B.
 Davidson would be amazed at how advanced farm equipment has become.”

 The Davidson Prize is named for J.B.
 Davidson, the father of modern agricultural engineering.
 It gives a nod to the storied past of agricultural engineering and pays homage to those engineers, like J.B.
 Davidson, who aspire to find a better way.
-Winners were selected from the AE50 honorees, announced at the Agricultural Equipment Technology Conference earlier this month in Louisville.
+Winners were selected from the AE50 honorees, announced at the Agricultural Equipment Technology Conference in February in Louisville, Ky.

 About the Association of Equipment Manufacturers - AEM is the Milwaukee-based international trade group representing the off-road equipment manufacturing industry, with more than 950 companies and more than 200 product lines in the agriculture and construction-related sectors worldwide.